 When do London's Christmas lights end?

 The other option for crowd-swerving is to wait until early January, as most displays tend to stay lit for the first few nights of the New Year.
-Many people's thoughts have moved way beyond anything festive by then, so things should be less busy.
+We know that the Regent Street and Covent Garden lights will be on until 3 January 2023.
+Others haven't confirmed an end date, but will be a similar time.

 Do London's Christmas lights get switched off at night?

-If you're not keen on crowds, but don't mind a late night, you may be thinking that the early hours of the morning are the best time to see the Christmas lights — and you may be right.
-We've had confirmation that the Carnaby sea life display stays on all night, so is ideal for a 3am festive wandering without the crowds.
-Oxford Street too is an all-night light display, although they're keen to point out that the lights are energy efficient with energy savings of up to 90% against conventional lighting.
+If you're not keen on crowds, but don't mind a late night, you may be thinking that the early hours of the morning are the best time to see the Christmas lights — but as we've said above, many displays won't be on all night this year, to avoid wasting energy.